andreignatius/fin-eng-cpp/README.md

 - Assumed non-parallel shift in interest rate and volatility, shocking each tenor individually **(Part 2)**
 - Assumed instrument weight between 0 and 10 (no selling) **(Part 2)**
 - DV01 and Vega constraint is considered satisfied as long as the sum of DV01 (or Vega) across tenor falls within the bound **(Part 2)**
+- Scaling can be performed before optimization to prevent ValueError: Positive directional derivative for linesearch

 ## Code Structure
 ### Source Code Files